sofiabelen/sofiabelen.github.io/_posts/2020-08-18-my-journey-from-programming-to-computational-physics.md

 ---
 layout: post
-title: From Programming to Physics
+title: My Journey from Competitive Programming into Computational Physics
 categories: blog
 image: "oia.jpg"
 preview: "For me, it felt like no matter how many hours I put into it or how hard I tried, I'd never be on their level.
 This drove me crazy, but it became my passion."